top of page

 Anna McQuinn

-Fathers, Being Yourself, Diverse Leads
+Fathers, Being Yourself, Diverse Leads, Celebrity Authors

 I Am Perfectly Designed is an exuberant celebration of loving who you are, exactly as you are, from Karamo Brown, the Culture Expert of Netflix's hit series Queer Eye, and Jason Brown―featuring illustrations by Anoosha Syed.
 In this empowering ode to modern families, a boy and his father take a joyful walk through the city, discovering all the ways in which they are perfectly designed for each other.
 "With tenderness and wit, this story captures the magic of building strong childhood memories.
 The Browns and Syed celebrate the special bond between parent and child with joy and flair...Syed's bright, cartoon illustrations enrich the tale with a meaningful message of kindness and inclusion."―Kirkus